Essential terms and explanations for AI governance

 Definition

-An attribute of an AI system that ensures a resilient system that maintains its functionality and performs accurately in a variety of environments and circumstances, even when faced with changed inputs or an adversarial attack.
+An attribute of an AI system that signifies the system's ability to be resilient to, overcome and withstand security attacks.
+Robustness ensures the system's functionality, performance and accuracy in a variety of environments and circumstances, even when faced with changed inputs or security attacks.

 Definition